 No serious adventure traveller to New Zealand would consider missing out on a thrilling jetboat ride.
 The Hamilton jet was invented in New Zealand, and the South Island’s rivers have proved better suited to exploit its possibilities than almost anywhere else on the planet.
 Just an hour outside Christchurch, Alpine Jet Thrills offer one of the best jetboating trips in New Zealand.
 You get amazing photo opportunities as you whiz towards the foothills of the mighty Southern Alps through the Waimakariri river canyon.
 Of course, a 360° Hamilton spin is guaranteed.

 7. Springfield.
 Adventure Trailrides for quad bike and dirt bike tours.

 While you’re in the area of Springfield, have a blast at Adventure Trailrides.
 They will sort you out with a dirt-bike (motorbike) or ATV quad bike and guide you on some pretty impressive trails, from high country farms to untouched beaches, braided rivers to stunning alpine mountains.
 Adventure Trailrides run their tours all year round, and they even do multi-day tours if you’re really interested.

 8. Selwyn, Christchurch.
 White-water rafting.
 (1 hour)

-If you’ve got time to play with, we recommend stopping off at Southern White Water on your way into Christchurch, or targeting them for one of your days’ adventure activities while staying in Christchurch.
-Their white-water rafting day trips take you to some of Canterbury’s most iconic locations, including the Hurunui river and Lake Sumner Forest Park.
-Their tours range from easy-going family rafting trips to total white-knuckle jobs for the ultimate thrill-seekers.
+If you’ve got time to play with, we recommend stopping off at the Hurunui river or Lake Sumner Forest Park on your way into Christchurch.
+Here, you can enjoy white-water rafting day trips at some of Canterbury’s most iconic locations.
+There are numerous tour operators, and the tours range from easy-going family rafting trips to total white-knuckle jobs for the ultimate thrill-seekers.

 9. Ashburton.
 Skydiving (1 hour, State Highway 1)